Biden joins Michigan picket line to show support for striking autoworkers

 US recognises Cook Islands, Niue as Biden hosts Pacific Island leaders

-“You made lot of sacrifices, gave up a lot, and companies were in trouble,” Biden said, referring to the 2008 financial crisis when US car manufacturers were on the verge of bankruptcy.
+“You made a lot of sacrifices, gave up a lot, and the companies were in trouble,” Biden said, referring to the 2008 financial crisis when US car manufacturers were on the verge of bankruptcy.

 “Now they’re doing incredibly well.
 And guess what?
 You should be doing incredibly well.”

-Biden has said supporting US workers is a key plank of his economic policies.
+Biden has said supporting US workers remains a key plank of his economic policies.

-Shawn Fain, the United Auto Workers (UAW) union president, addressed workers after Biden on Tuesday, stressing the importance of their labour.
+Shawn Fain, the United Auto Workers (UAW) union president, addressed workers after Biden on Tuesday, stressing the importance of their labour and denouncing “corporate greed”.

 “We’re the people that make the world run.
-It’s not the billionaire class, not the elite you it’s the working class,” Fain said.
+It’s not the billionaire class, not the elite few.
+It’s the working class of the billions of people who have been left behind.
+That’s what this battle is about,” Fain said.

 Lee Maybanks, a striking auto worker at Ford, told Al Jazeera that Biden’s appearance was “very important”.

-“There are so many families involved, there are so many people affected by this,” Maybanks said.
+“There are so many families involved.
+There are so many people affected by this,” Maybanks said.

 Former President Donald Trump, who is leading the race for the Republican presidential nomination, is also set to visit Michigan and address workers later this week in a push to court union members.